SwissArmyBud/goop/README.md

   << ch;
 }
 ```
-#### Standard Function Rewriting
+### Standard Function Rewriting
 Go introduces a new syntax token when declaring variables, it is `:=` and is called a [short variable declaration](https://tour.golang.org/basics/10).
-Goop follows this syntax hinting closely, introducing the "short function declaration" thanks to C++ member functions having member and class names separated by the `::` token - in Goop _all_ functions are declared with this syntax token.
+Goop follows this syntax hinting closely, introducing `::` as the "short function declaration".
+Just as C++ member functions have member and class names separated by the `::` token - in Goop _all_ functions are declared with this syntax token.
 Keeping with standard Go function syntax, in Goop all return types are optional and default to the `void` type.
 <br><br>
 **Named Function**
 ```